maths/moodle-qtype_stack/doc/en/About/Community.md

 ### How do I keep up to date with announcements about STACK?

 We will make announcements about progress and developments with STACK on the [Moodle maths tools](http://moodle.org/mod/forum/view.php?id=752) forum.
+For the STACK Question Plugin see https://docu.ilias.de/goto_docu_cat_4119.html.

 ### How do I report a bug?

 Bug reports are always very welcome.
 Please try to make sure it is really not a bug with your question!
 Where possible, please export a minimal question and a clear description of how to recreate the bug.
 Issues such as this can be reported on [github](http://github.com/maths/moodle-qtype_stack/issues).
+For the STACK Question Plugin see https://docu.ilias.de/goto_docu_cat_4119.html.

 ### How do I request a new feature?

 Please look at the ideas we have for our [development track](../Developer/Development_track.md) and [future plans](../Developer/Future_plans.md).
 If your request does not appear here, then please email the developers to discuss it.
 Alternatively, you are very welcome to start a new issue on [github](http://github.com/maths/moodle-qtype_stack/issues) to discuss it.
+For the STACK Question Plugin see https://docu.ilias.de/goto_docu_cat_4119.html.

 ### How do I submit my code changes?